AjDesuuu/Upspyre-Programming-Language/README.md

 ```sh
 python upspyre_lexer.py
 ```
-You can modify `test_code` inside `upspyre_lexer.py` to test different inputs.
+You can modify `test.up` and run the program using `test_lexer` to test different inputs.

 ### **3. Run the Parser**
 The parser checks if the Upspyre program follows the correct syntax.
+(CURRENTLY NOT YET WORKING)
 ```sh
 python upspyre_parser.py
 ```